harrylerman/drone_scripts/README.md

 mavlogparse.py: a script to convert the drone tlogs to .csv files.
 See mavlogparse_readme for usage instructions.

 quickplot.py: script to plot a csv-converted tlog or ulog file.
 Can plot any number of input parameters vs time, plots are vertically stacked.
+Use mavlogparse in this repository to convert tlogs, pyulog (https://github.com/PX4/pyulog) to convert ulogs.

     usage: python quickplot.py -i <inputfile> -d <delimiter> -p <parameters>